Ward727a/RPGCreator/README.md

 # Please note that this project is not finished at all!
 Many features here are either not yet implemented, or not finished!

 ## ✨WIP Features
-- Database system for creating characters, items, effects, ... >> High priority task - IN PROGRESS 🟨
+- Database system for creating characters, items, effects, ... >>
 - Extensive plugins support
-- Advanced text editor (color, font type, font size, link, image, ...) something WISIWYG like >> DONE✅
+- Advanced text editor (color, font type, font size, link, image, ...) something like WISIWYG
 - Fully UI editable (Add, edit or remove UI, HUD, Menu, ...)
 - 2D Support at first, then 3D Support
 - And lots more (this list will raise in size once I finished the actual list)